kubecost/kubecost-grafana-json-integration/README.md

 # Kubecost API + Grafana JSON Data Source

-Kubecost is a Kubernetes cost allocation and optimization platform that provides cost visibility and allocation for workloads, clusters, and namespaces.
-It provides an API that allows you to access the data collected by Kubecost.
+Kubecost is a Kubernetes cost allocation and optimization platform that provides cost visibility and allocation for workloads, clusters, namespaces, labels, and external cloud costs.
+It provides an API that allows you to access the cost data collected by Kubecost.

 Grafana is a popular open-source platform used for data visualization and monitoring.
 It supports a wide range of datasources, including JSON API, which allows you to connect Grafana to any RESTful API that returns data in JSON format.